 When taking part in intermittent fasting, whether male or female it is generally the same.
 However, the biggest difference comes in the form of a woman’s reproductive system.
 As a woman, you’re more likely to experience hunger signals much more than a man would.
 This is because as a woman the body needs to maintain a certain level in its stores to support childbirth.
 So rather than starting at 16-8, it may be more beneficial as a woman to start at 12-12 and work your way up to 16-8.

 One of the other common questions is when do I take my supplements, and can they break my intermittent fasting cycle?
 The answer is that if your supplements have calories or carbohydrates in them then yes they can definitely break your fast.
 However, if they don’t you should be okay, but it is still recommended that any supplements be taken during your window of eating just so it’s not hard on your stomach.

 HCG with Intermittent Fasting

 When starting out on the lifestyle journey of intermittent fasting it can be hard with hunger cravings.
 You may feel the grumble of your stomach that first week or so as your body gets used to the new routine you’re setting.
 If the struggle starts to get to be too much, try using HCG.
 What is that?
 It is a peptide that helps to suppress your hunger and makes transitioning to this new lifestyle easier.
 Not only that, but it will also still supply your body with ample energy as well.
-You can learn more about it here, or you can buy HCG when you click here.
+You can learn more about what HCG is, or you can buy HCG.
 Are you ready to change your life?